mjoldfield/morsetool/README.md

   * src/ToC.hs        <- Rendering to C arrays.

-There's also a small C test example in c-test.
+There’s also a small C test example in c-test.
 The do-it script builds the tool, generates C arrays, compiles them, and finally generates WAV files for each message.